aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 ## Prerequisites

 * [AWS CloudShell](https://console.aws.amazon.com/cloudshell/) is available in your deployment **region**.
-Otherwise, run use your local computer to try out the sample solution.
+Otherwise, use your computer to run commands.
-* The sample code is downloaded either to your AWS Cloudshell console or your computer.
+* The project is downloaded either to your AWS Cloudshell console or your computer.
 ```bash
 git clone https://github.com/aws-samples/sql-based-etl-on-amazon-eks.git
 cd sql-based-etl-on-amazon-eks